MarioRP-01/app-apache-php/README.md

 ### Load Data into Database

-Alternatively, you can initialize the database using the following command:
+You can initialize the database using the following command:

 ```shell
 ./bin/init-db.sh
 ```

+This script uses the scripts in the `pg_data` folder to create the database and tables and load the data.
+The `data.csv` which contains the data was created using the [clothing-dataset-small-manager](https://github.com/MarioRP-01/clothing-dataset-small-manager) repository.

 ## Development